 - Relax and give yourself a break to help decrease stress.
 Take a moment to take deeps breaths...in through the nose, out through the mouth.

 - Use an activity monitor to see just how much you move each day.
-If the data is too complicated to read, sync it with Nudge, to have get an easy-to-read score and a better understanding of your fitness.

 - Cut down on the sugars, as this can have a significant impact on your health in general and lead to better heart health.